AhmedNadar/responsive_web_design/readme.md

 [Screensiz](http://screensiz.es/phone) | It helps you quickly find the screen specifications of the most popular devices and monitors currently on the market.
 [Modernizr](http://modernizr.com/) |Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
 [Responsive Grid with Media Query - Tutorial] (http://webdesign.tutsplus.com/articles/a-basic-responsive-grid-plus-handy-css3-media-query-reporter--webdesign-5121) | A Basic Responsive Grid (Plus Handy CSS3 Media Query Reporter)
+[Create a responsive design with Bootstrap](http://www.onextrapixel.com/2012/11/12/how-to-use-twitter-bootstrap-to-create-a-responsive-website-design/) | How to use Twitter Bootstrap to Create a Responsive Website Design